 Each rack of ribs serves 4 people.
 Enjoy!

-- To make sure your baby back ribs in instant pot come out super tender, remove the membrane before pressure cooking.
+- To make sure your baby back ribs instant pot recipe come out super tender, remove the membrane before pressure cooking.

 - It may be tempting to skip the apple cider vinegar, but it’s the secret to getting pork tender every time!

 - After 30-minutes of pressure cooking the ribs are fall-off-the-bone tender, so we do recommend a quick release for this recipe.

 - When quick releasing the pressure be sure the valve is not facing you – the steam comes out of the Instant Pot very quickly.

 - Top your ribs with sauce or serve as-is – either way, the ribs are going to be amazing.

 If you manage to have leftovers, store them in the fridge in a covered container, for up to 4 days.

 Yes, your baby back ribs are keto as long as you use a sugar-free rub (like this homemade pork dry rub) and use a keto-friendly BBQ sauce.